-The 16-day Ladakh Tri-Adventure is divided into 3 sections; 4 days of mountain biking, followed by 4 days of trekking before finally spending two days rafting down the Zanskar river, covering a total distance of 270km.
+Ladakh Tri-Adventure is a 16 day trip; 4 days of mountain biking, followed by 4 days of trekking before finally spending two days rafting down the Zanskar river, covering a total distance of 270km.
 The entire expedition is at high altitude (with a low point of 2940m and a high point of 5005m) which adds another challenging element to this adventure.

 Ladakh is a region in North Western India stretching from the Himalayan to the Kunlun ranges on the edge of the Tibetan Plateau.
-The name ‘Ladakh’ means “land of high passes” in Tibetan/Ladakhi, a title befitting this beautiful mountainous area with much of the region lying above 3,000m.
+The name ‘Ladakh’ means “land of high passes” in Tibetan/Ladakhi.

-Ladakh is more akin to Tibet than India with over 90% of the population practicing Buddhism.
-The most common language in Ladakh is Ladakhi which is a Tibetan dialect.
-As well as time spent on the trail, we take every opportunity to visit local monasteries, palaces, villages and markets in order to observe and learn about the local culture.
+Ladakh is more akin to Tibet than India with over 90% of the population practising Buddhism.
+As well as time spent on the trail, we take every opportunity to visit local monasteries, palaces, villages and markets.

 We trek for a total of 50km over the four days in an area considered to be one of the most remote regions of the Himalayas.
-We will have the trail to ourselves apart from a few villagers that we may pass going about their daily routines.
+This route is quite as we will have the trail to ourselves apart from a few villagers that we may pass going about their daily routines.
 We cross the river several times and trek over 4 high passes: the Sirsir La Pass (4826m), the Burniktse La Pass (4390m), the Sengge La Pass (5,005m) and the Chuchokhuri La Pass (3970m).

 The Zanskar River is considered by many to be one of the best rivers in the world for rafting.
 We will paddle over 70km across the two days we spend on the river.
 The river flows through a large box canyon with walls over 1,000m and no road access – so once we begin our journey, we are committed to reaching the end of the canyon!
 Our journey ends at the confluence of the Zanskar and Indu Rivers.